beakbahama/log/docs/aa.md

 > [!WARNING]
-> This document is an unpublished draft and may change significantly.
+> This document is an unpublished draft and still needs to be expanded significantly

 # Anti and Anger: The 'AA' Undermining Humanity